THE PERSON

 It feels hugely privileged to have some of the very highest industry accolades including Wedding Photographer Of The Year from The British Journal Of Photography and being named a Hasselblad Heroine.

 “Before weddings, I photographed celebrities and music artists for 10 years.
 I was working with people who were celebrated every day.
 When I moved into weddings, I began photographing people who are celebrated for that one big day.
-I want my subjects to feel the sense of being special that celebrities experience every day.
+I want my subjects to feel the sense of being special that celebrities experience on a daily basis.
 That’s what I would love for viewers to consider when they look at my work.”

 MAIN CHARACTER ENERGY